Analog hole: Response

 In theory, it is possible to bypass all these measures by constructing a player that creates a copy of every frame and sound it plays.
 Although this is not within the capability of most people, many bootleggers simply record the video being displayed with a video camera or use recording and playing devices that are not designed to use the protection measures.
-In fact, the Motion Picture Association of America has recommended use of a camcorder as an alternative to circumventing the Content Scrambling System on DVDs.
+In fact, the Motion Picture Association of America has recommended use of a camcorder as an alternative to circumventing the Content Scramble System on DVDs.